Visit Anna Ruby Falls in Georgia for jaw-dropping beauty

 Anna Ruby Falls is one of the most spectacular things in the mountains of northern Georgia.
 If you had to pick the most beautiful thing, it certainly would be tough, but without a doubt, Anna Ruby Falls would be a contender.

-The alls is located in White County near Helen, Georgia, in the Chattahoochee-Oconee National Forest.
+The falls is located in White County near Helen, Georgia, in the Chattahoochee-Oconee National Forest.
 As you can see from the photos, the falls are twin waterfalls formed from Curtis and York Creeks tumbling down Tray Mountain.
 The taller of the two is formed from Curtis Creek and drops 153 feet.
 York Creek joins it with a 50-foot drop.
 Together, they form Smith Creek at the base of the falls.

 It’s said that a local Confederate soldier, Colonel John H. “Captain” Nichols, found the falls while horseback riding in the area.
 Struck by its beauty, he named both falls Anna Ruby, after his only daughter.
 Nichols lived nearby on what is now preserved as the Hardman Farm State Historic Site.